Diabetes and Tattoos

 Finally, if you have a history of being prone to infections, then your doctor may recommend that you not get a tattoo at all.

 The more you keep your blood sugar in check as a person with diabetes, the lower your chance of developing an infection becomes.
 As you might expect, if your A1C levels are within acceptable levels, your doctor is more likely to clear you to get a tattoo.

 Your doctor may set specific goals for you based on your current health and your personal history.
-However, as a general rule, you should aim to have several months of tests with an A1C lower than 8.0.
+Nevertheless, as a general rule, you should aim to have several months of tests with an A1C lower than 8.0.

 If your A1C is consistently higher than 9.0, your doctor will most likely recommend that you wait a while to get your tattoo.
 Additionally, any issues with neuropathy, blood circulation, or problems with your kidneys are also reasons to put off getting a tattoo.

 Finding a safe place to get your tattoo done is just as important as any other part of the process.
 In fact, it might be even more critical for some people with diabetes.
 For example, if you choose an unhygienic tattoo parlor, that could push your risk of contracting an infection even higher.

 The United States alone has more than 20,000 tattoo parlors open and running today, and as you might expect, some are better than others.
 That’s just part of the consequence of having so many.

 If you can, look for an accredited tattoo parlor with lots of positive, verified reviews, examples of past work that you can look at, and mid-tier to high-end prices.
 Tattoo parlors with low prices tend to have some sort of catch, such as low quality or hygiene issues, so look for something that’s at least middle-of-the-road.